 Planned new features in the component

-ncompatibilities between releases
+Any incompatibilities between releases

+Incompatibilities in this context describe any change in functionality, interfaces, standards, data formats, etc. introduced in a new release, which break backwards compatibility with a previously released version of the same component, or with an existing and released version of a different component in the EGI production infrastructure.

 The Provider will update the roadmap(s) every half year (six calendar months) at least one calendar month before EGI publishes the UMD Roadmap on its scheduled dates [R 1].